doflip/BugCake/README.md

 ###Instructions
+Create a folder named BugCake(app/Plugin) and move in this folder the BugCake files
 Do not forget to load the plugin in your bootstrap.php file.
 You can do that just by adding
 ```php